awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 ### Uploading files from an Oracle DB instance to an Amazon S3 bucket<a name="oracle-s3-integration.using.upload"></a>

 You can upload files from an Oracle DB instance to an Amazon S3 bucket\.
 For example, you can upload Oracle Recovery Manager \(RMAN\) backup files\.
 The maximum object size in an Amazon S3 bucket is 5 TB\.
-For more information about working with objects, see [Amazon Simple Storage Service Developer Guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingObjects.html)\.
+For more information about working with objects, see [Amazon Simple Storage Service User Guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingObjects.html)\.
 For more information about performing RMAN backups, see [Performing common RMAN tasks for Oracle DB instances](Appendix.Oracle.CommonDBATasks.RMAN.md)\.

 You upload files using the `rdsadmin.rdsadmin_s3_tasks.upload_to_s3` procedure\.
 This procedure has the following parameters\.